SharePoint/PnP-Guidance/articles/app-model-recipe-themes.md

 As a rule of a thumb, we would like to provide the following high level guidelines for custom branding SharePoint sites

-- Use Office 365 themes, SharePoint site themes, and composed looks to apply branding to SharePoint sites whenever possible
+- Use Office 365 themes, SharePoint site theming experience components, and composed looks to apply branding to SharePoint sites whenever possible
 - You can adjust some CSS settings using the Alternate CSS option if the themes do not support your requirements
 - You can use JavaScript injection to modify or hide elements of a SharePoint site
 - You can customize SharePoint sites using custom master pages, but keep in mind this will cause you additional long term costs and challenges with future updates